periskop-dev/periskop-scala/README.md

 [Periskop](https://github.com/soundcloud/periskop) requires collecting and aggregating exceptions on the client side, as well as exposing them via an HTTP endpoint using a well define format.

-This library provides both of these capabilities.
+This library provides collection and rendering capabilities.

 ## Usage